Kivo0/Visual-Servoing-ROS/README.md

  Following map generation of the enviornment, initial(starting and goal position) are extracted.
 Please refer to the repository for detials on how to proceed with this: https://github.com/Kivo0/Visual-Servoing-ROS/blob/master/Turtlebot_navigation.pdf

- After we have initial and goal position of turtlebot we can proceed with next steps, i.e are connection with turtlebot and than controllig it via publishing initial and goal position.
+ After we have initial and goal position of turtlebot we can proceed with next steps, i.e are connection with turtlebot and than controlling it via publishing initial and goal position.

  To control our turtlebot which is the netbook(Asus) via the workstation(Dell).
  `$ ssh turtlebot@192.168.0.100`